1993 All Japan Grand Touring Car Championship

-The 1993 All Japan Grand Touring Car Championship was the inaugural season of the Japan Automobile Federation All-Japan Grand Touring Car Championship and the successor series to the All Japan Sports Prototype Championship as international prototypes were in a state of flux in the early 1990s, and sportscar racing globally had switched from prototypes to grand tourers.
-It was marked as well as the eleventh season of a JAF-sanctioned sports car racing championship dating back to the All Japan Sports Prototype Championship.
+The 1993 All Japan Grand Touring Car Championship was the inaugural season of the Japan Automobile Federation All Japan Grand Touring Car Championship.
+It was also the eleventh season of a JAF-sanctioned sports car racing championship dating back to the All Japan Sports Prototype Championship (JSPC), which had folded after the 1992 season.

+Originally, the series was part of a nine-round championship called the Inter-Circuit League (ICL), which was formed as a last-ditch effort to save the JSPC.
+Five of the proposed ICL rounds were cancelled due to a lack of entries, and only one race, the Suzuka 1000km, would feature both Group C prototypes and GT cars (as well as cars from the N1 Endurance Series).

-Most events were staged as joint-races with the upstart Japan Super Sports Sedan Championship, and the IMSA GT Championship, with only a small handful of cars entered in the "GTS" category that would later evolve into the current GT500 class - and in fact, only one such car took part in that year's Suzuka 1000km against several Group C prototypes and sports cars from the N1 Endurance Series.
-Because the format and structure of the races were so different from what would come in future seasons, the 1993 season is not recognized by the GT Association (GTA), who were incorporated in 1994 to promote the All-Japan GT Championship (later to become Super GT).
+The remaining JGTC rounds were staged as joint events with the IMSA GT Championship or the Japan Super Sports Sedan Championship (JSS).
+Nismo was the only team that built and entered any cars to the new JAF N-GT regulations.
+Because the format and structure of the races were so different from what would come in future seasons, the 1993 season is not officially recognized by the GT Association (GTA), which was incorporated in October 1993 to manage the All Japan GT Championship (later to become Super GT).

-The championship was contested over four rounds, and Masahiko Kageyama was declared the champion, driving a Nissan Skyline GT-R. He would also win the final All-Japan Touring Car Championship to be run to Group A regulations in the same year.
+Masahiko Kageyama, the only full-time driver in the GT1 category, was declared the champion, driving a Nissan Skyline GT-R. He would also win the final All-Japan Touring Car Championship to be run to Group A regulations in the same year.